-The method of proposal and selection for nomination shall be decided by the Chamber/Dáil and Senate/Seanad respectively, with special reference to the necessity for arranging for the representation of important interests and institutions in the country; Provided that each proposal shall be in writing and shall state the qualifications of the person proposed and that no person shall be proposed without his own consent.
+The method of proposal and selection for nomination shall be decided by the Chamber/Dáil and Senate/Seanad respectively, with special reference to the necessity for arranging for the representation of important interests and institutions in the country; Provided that each proposal shall be in writing and shall state the qualifications of the person proposed.
 As soon as the panel has been formed a list of the names of the members of the panel arranged in alphabetical order with their qualifications shall be published.